-*- coding: utf-8 -*-

 '\n')

-current_itemlimit = itemlimit
+current_itemlimit = args.itemlimit

 # handle when depthlimit is reached

-if isinstance(depthlimit, int) and depth >= depthlimit:
+if isinstance(args.depthlimit, int) and DEPTH >= args.depthlimit:

-if beyond is None:
+if args.beyond is None:

 else: